linguistica-uchicago/lxa5/readme-dev.md

 ## Package the library for PyPI release

-Only for core developers with admin access to upload to https://pypi.python.org/pypi/linguistica
+Only for those with admin access to upload to https://pypi.python.org/pypi/linguistica

 ### Confirm the new version number

-Be very sure that the version number (defined nowhere but in `linguistica/VERSION` from the project root directory) is updated correctly and does not already appear on https://pypi.python.org/pypi/linguistica
+Be very sure that the version number (defined nowhere but in `linguistica/VERSION`) is updated correctly and does not already appear on https://pypi.python.org/pypi/linguistica

 ### Prepare credentials for PyPI